 "My internship has helped me to develop the fundamentals I learned in the classroom into actual skills that are applicable in the work force.
 Instead of learning about encryption in a classroom, today I actually started developing an encryption system for logging protocols by implementing what I learned in class and using those fundamentals to lay the groundwork for a system that will be beneficial to the company."

-Students studying within the Department of Computing should expect to gain a strong background in the following areas:
+Department of Computing students should expect to develop a strong background in

-Students will also gain the practical skills needed to succeed in any computing field.
-They will leave the program with skills such as:
+Students will also develop practical skills needed to succeed in any computing field, including